-When you begin your first two years of a bachelor degree at UACCM, you get the benefit of studing in a relaxed small-campus environment with plenty of personal attention.
+When you begin your first two years of a bachelor degree at UACCM, you get the benefit of studying in a relaxed small-campus environment with plenty of personal attention.
 We are dedicated to helping you build an educational foundation to achieve your ultimate degree goals.

 To see your options, in the select boxes below, select the university you plan on transfering to, the degree path, and load the requirements.
 The UACCM requirements will be listed at the top followed by the four-year university’s.

 Select the university above that you plan to transfer to in to begin.

 UACCM students should work closely with their academic advisor to ensure all requirements are met for the transfer agreement.

 Agreement requirements are guaranteed in accordance with the academic year of initial enrollment at UACCM, not to precede the academic year during which the agreement first took effect.
-A period of non-enrollment of 12 months or more requires that the student adhere to the agreement revision corresponding with the year of re-enrollment.
+In most cases, a period of non-enrollment of 12 months or more requires that the student adhere to the agreement revision corresponding with the year of re-enrollment.
 For University of Arkansas Fort Smith, if students are not enrolled for two or more consecutive terms (excluding summer terms), they must re-enter under the program requirements of the current catalog.